 If you’re a bit squeamish when it comes to seafood, especially when fried whole, this might take some getting used to, but believe us, once you have a taste you’ll be sold.

-It’s a deep-fried (yes, deep-fried food is as Panamanian as the Canal) yucca pastry with a ground meat and cheese filling.
+It’s a deep-fried (yes, deep-fried food is as Panamanian as the Canal) yucca pastry with a ground meat filling.
 It’s small—no more than one inch—and it’s basically impossible to eat only one.

-Panama’s rectangular tamal uses a mix of sweet and salty notes to create its unique taste… beef or chicken, peppers, capers, and olives.
-It’s cooked wrapped in a bijao, banana, or plantain leaf, boiled in a water-filled pan, and devoured in a fraction of the time it takes to prepare.
+Panama’s rectangular tamal uses a mix of sweet and salty notes to create its unique taste… beef, chicken, or pork, peppers, capers, and olives.
+It’s cooked wrapped in abijao, banana, or plantain leaf, boiled in a water-filled pan, and devoured in a fraction of the time it takes to prepare.

 The most authentically Panamanian dessert you’ll find.
 It’s a massive ice cream cup with a biscuit layer, vanilla ice cream, Chantilly whipped cream, and “Grandma’s Secret Recipe” sauce…